In this section

-The following organisations may also be able to give legal advice on your matter.
+The following organisations may be able to give you legal advice.

-Youth Advocacy Centre provides a community legal and social welfare service for young people under 17.
+Youth Advocacy Centre has a community legal and social welfare service for young people under 18.

-Lawmail is a legal advice service for young people that provides free legal advice to people under 18 via email.
+Lawmail is a legal advice service for young people giving free legal advice to people under 18 via email.

-YFS Legal provides legal information, advice and representation in criminal law matters to young people aged under 25.
+YFS Legal has legal information, advice and representation in criminal law matters to young people aged 25 years or younger.

 Community legal centres give legal advice on a range of topics.
 Contact them to see if they can help with your matter.

 Queensland Law Society can refer you to a specialist private solicitor for advice or representation.